 But the absolute shittest thing of all is when one of us is going away for work or to visit family and we find ourselves in a perpetually awkward spot: train stations.
 Because when you’re gay, something as normal as kissing someone goodbye before a trip is a minefield, as we both nervously flick our eyes around to see who’s watching us.
 We usually end up having a split-second, frosty hug – like you would with your least-favourite aunt at a family get-together.

 While this sort of homophobia is nothing compared to more hostile parts of the world, like Chechnya, for example, where men face literal torture and death for their sexuality, it can still be dangerous for LGBT+ people to be publicly out.

-Just yesterday, four men were arrested for brutally beating up a gay couple holding hands at a pride event in Miami Beach, Florida.
+Just back in April, four men were arrested for brutally beating up a gay couple holding hands at a pride event in Miami Beach, Florida.
 This is Miami for Christ’s sake!
 How much gayer can you get?!

-Now a stunning new short film called ‘Time For Love’ - which has already gone massively viral on Twitter - from Scottish poet and filmmaker Sean Lionadh, for BBC Scotland’s The Social, has captured exactly why gay men still don’t feel comfortable holding hands or kissing in public – even in Britain in 2018.
+And a stunning short film called ‘Time For Love’ - which went massively viral on Twitter in April - from Scottish poet and filmmaker Sean Lionadh, for BBC Scotland’s The Social, has captured exactly why gay men still don’t feel comfortable holding hands or kissing in public – even in Britain in 2018.

 Here it is in all its glory…

 We caught up with the man behind the film Sean Lionadh - a 20-year-old from Glasgow.

 How much of this film is based on what’s happened in your own life?